ffomezolam/GA-DSI-Capstone/README.md

 See `models/` directory for instructions on downloading and setting up pre-trained models

-Used OpenAI's GPT2 pre-trained transformer model (`distilgpt2`) as implemented by Hugging Face's `transformers` library for text generation.
-Fit on sentences from all Shakespeare's works, as delimited by ``[.!?:;]``.
+I use OpenAI's GPT2 pre-trained transformer model (`distilgpt2`) as implemented by Hugging Face's `transformers` library for text generation.
+It has been fit on sentences from all Shakespeare's works, as delimited by ``[.!?:;]``.

-Classification model used a BERT attention transformer model (`distilbert-base-uncased`) as implemented by
+The classification model is a BERT attention transformer model (`distilbert-base-uncased`) as implemented by
 Hugging Face's `transformers` library for sequence classification.
-Fit on sentences from Shakespeare and other authors' works, labelled to identify which sentences were from Shakespeare's works, and which were from other works.
-The fit BERT model could then classify arbitrary text into "Shakespearean" or "Not Shakespearean" categories.
+It has been fit on sentences from Shakespeare's and other authors' works, labelled to identify which sentences were from Shakespeare's works, and which were from other works.
+The fit BERT model can then classify arbitrary text into "Shakespearean" or "Not Shakespearean" categories.

 ### Evaluation